murkyl/vault-plugin-secrets-onefs/README.md

 ### From source
 Clone the GitHub repository to your local machine and run `make build` from the root of the sources directory.
 After successful compilation the resulting `vault-plugin-secrets-onefs` binary is located in the `bin/` directory.

 Building from source assumes you have installed the Go development environment.
+The instructions and Makefile are developed for Linux based systems.
+Adjust the instructions according to your platform.

 ### Registering the plugin
 Before a Vault plugin can be used, it must be copied to the Vault plugins directory and registered.
 The plugin directory for Vault is located in the Vault configuration file, often located at `/etc/vault.d/vault.hcl`.